soumyasrivastava1995/Estimation-of-Fuel-Consumption/README.md

 # Estimation-of-Fuel-Consumption
 This project calculates the fuel consumption of vehicle based on the past uses of fuel.
 Implementation is done by using supervised learning algorithm of machine learning.

-#Used python library
+# Used python libraries
-pandas, pickle, LinearRegrassion libraries are used.
+Pandas, Pickle, LinearRegrassion libraries are used.